-A number of Australians have been injured, fallen sick and come to the attention of police after consuming magic mushrooms overseas.
+A number of Australians have been injured, fallen sick or have been arrested after using magic mushrooms overseas.
 Magic mushrooms can cause major health problems such as severe hallucinations, erratic behaviour, anxiety and even psychosis.
 We strongly recommend you avoid them.

 Protect yourself from drink spiking.
 Don't accept drinks from strangers and never leave drinks unattended.
 If you're not 100% sure that your drink is safe, leave it – it's not worth the risk.

 Alcoholic drinks can be mixed with harmful substances, particularly methanol, which can cause serious illness, blindness, brain injury or death.
 Symptoms of methanol poisoning can include fatigue, headaches and nausea, similar to the effects as excessive drinking, but with pronounced vision problems that may include blurred or snowfield vision, flashes of light, tunnel vision, changes in colour perception, dilated pupils, difficulty looking at bright lights, or blindness.